ii/coredns/plugin/cache/README.md

 # cache

+## Name

-*cache* enables a frontend cache.
+*cache* - enables a frontend cache.

+## Description

 It will cache all records except zone transfers and metadata records.

 ## Syntax